mactrem/com-tiles/README.md

   -> 3 bytes -> 16.8 MB
 -> varying index record size -> for z0-z15 4 bytes -> for >= z16 5 bytes -> better when uint max reached

+This repo contains the following components:
+- Specification
+- Generator:
+  - convert tiles stored in a MBTiles database to a COM Tiles file
+  - The generated COM Tiles can be deployed to an cloud object storage like Azure Blob Storage or AWS S3
+- Server:
+  - Proxy for providing COM Tiles via the XYZ tiling scheme to (map) clients
+- Client:
+  - For accessing COM Tiles from an object storage
+  - Integration in MapLibre GL JS

 TODO:
 - Restricted to WebMercator?

-Components
-- Generators
-    - convert MVT stored in a MBTiles database to a COM Tiles
-- MapServer
-- Map client